Pokeyi/VRC-Omni-Action/README.md

 - Animator False - Disable specified boolean variable on target objects' animator components.
 - Teleport Player - Teleport player to the location of the first target object or in sequence if multiple.
 - Teleport Object - Teleport first target object to all other target-object locations in sequence.
-- Stopwatch - Toggle a stopwatch counter that outputs its accrued time to Text component of first target object.
+- Stopwatch - Toggle a stopwatch counter that outputs its accrued time to Text component of first target object in 00:00:00 format.
 If using both entry & exit trigger actions, stopwatch will start on exit and stop on re-entry.
 Otherwise, it will toggle.
 - Object-Pool Spawn - Attempt to spawn next object from each target object's VRC-Object-Pool.
 - Object-Pool Reset - Reset contents of each target object's VRC-Object-Pool.